-1. Students will be able to express a logic sentence in terms of predicates, quantifiers, and logical connectives
+1. To express a logic sentence in terms of predicates, quantifiers, and logical connectives.

-2. Students will be able to apply the rules of inference, proof by contradiction, and mathematical induction
+2. Apply the rules of inference, proof by contradiction, and mathematical induction.

-3. Students will be able to evaluate Boolean functions and simplify expressions using the properties of Boolean algebra
+3. Students will be able to evaluate Boolean functions and simplify expressions using the properties of Boolean algebra.